 When a section of your colon or rectum is removed, the surgeon can usually reconnect the healthy parts.
 However, sometimes reconnection is not possible.
 In this case, the surgeon creates a new path for waste to leave your body.
 The surgeon makes an opening (stoma) in the wall of the abdomen, connects the upper end of the intestine to the stoma, and closes the other end.
 The operation to create the stoma is called a colostomy.
 A flat bag fits over the stoma to collect waste, and a special adhesive holds it in place.

 For most people, the stoma is temporary.
 It is needed only until the colon or rectum heals from surgery.
 After healing takes place, the surgeon reconnects the parts of the intestine and closes the stoma.
 Some people, especially those with a tumor in the lower rectum, need a permanent stoma.

+Chemotherapy uses anticancer drugs to kill cancer cells.
+The drugs enter the bloodstream and can affect cancer cells all over the body.
 Anticancer drugs are usually given through a vein, but some may be given by mouth.
 You may be treated in an outpatient part of the hospital, at the doctor’s office, or at home.
 Rarely, a hospital stay may be needed.

 The chemo regimen commonly recommended to kill colorectal cancer cells in the colon, rectum, and throughout the body is called Folfox.
 This well-established treatment has proven very effective for many colorectal cancer patients.
 Based on your stage of colorectal cancer, it can be used before surgery to shrink tumors before operating or after surgery to help kill any cancer cells that may remain in the body through the lymph system.